Zetta7LLC/AMS/README.md

 	Steps:
 	1. Download AMS/andrlidlib/AMSLibarary.java
 	2. Include it in your Anroid application.
+	3. The AMSLibrary constructer takes string clientId and string endPoint.
+The clientId is the GUID that is returned when you create a new application in the AMS Dashboard.
+The endPoint is the URL to the AMS webservice.
 	Note: see AMS/documentation/amsandroidlibrary.html for details on how to use the library.

 Additional Information: